Restaurant menu dayparts: what is it & why should you have one? How to create a daypart?

 Identifying target customers

 Every restaurant has a different customer base.
-Identifying the customer type and targeting their time can help effectively daypart the digital content.
+Identifying the customer type and targeting their time can help effectively schedule the digital content.

 If I own a cafe, I would like to introduce my Happy Hour meals to the office goers during the evenings to lure in a crowd looking for relaxation after the day-long work.